 You can also use the links below to find useful pages on our website about exploring your career options, job hunting and how we can help you.

-For the class of 2021, life after graduation may be looking quite different from what you'd expected.
+Because of the pandemic life after graduation may be looking quite different from what you'd expected.
 Check our regularly updated page, Careers issues in Covid-19 and look after yourself too - you'll find some tips in our blog, Five ways to careers wellbeing.

 For more FAQs and common job misconceptions on our myth busting page.